Floorp-Projects/Floorp/python/mach/docs/commands.rst

 :py:func:`Command <mach.decorators.Command>` decorator.

-A condition is simply a function that takes an instance of the :py:func:`mach.decorators.CommandProvider` class as an argument, and returns ``True`` or ``False``.
+A condition is simply a function that takes an instance of the :py:func:`mozbuild.base.MachCommandBase` class as an argument, and returns ``True`` or ``False``.
 If any of the conditions defined on a command return ``False``, the command will not be runnable.
 The docstring of a condition function is used in error messages, to explain